|

 techniques like lining and pockets.
 These construction details help you

-customize your designs.
 My favorite thing about this book is that

 this approach really teaches you to design your own bags.
 It is very